 Most subwoofers require a single long cable with an RCA connector.
 Where a standard RCA cable is not available, a subwoofer cable is recommended because it offers more shielding and resolution.

 What Is RCA Input In A Subwoofer?

 If you have a subwoofer with both left and right inputs, then it may not have an LFE input connection.
 In that case, you will use the Radio Corporation of America (RCA) connection that comes with both the right and left jacks to input to your subwoofer.

-This type of connection is however less common and is, therefore, more often less preferred.
+This type of connection is, however, less common and is, therefore, often less preferred.
 This may be because it requires two cables instead of one.
-It however works perfectly well and achieves the desired connection much faster.
+It, however, works perfectly well and achieves the desired connection much faster.

 If your subwoofer has both RCA and LFE, you may be tempted to use the LFE for convenience.
 In this article, we focus on subwoofers with left and right inputs that are particularly compatible with RCA cables.

-Can You Wire A Subwoofer To The Both Right And Left Channels?
+Can You Wire A Subwoofer To Both Right And Left Channels?

-Yes, you can wire a subwoofer to both left and right channels.
-You can do this by using a Y splitter or if connecting to powered speakers, you can use the speaker level inputs and tap the red right and white left wire.
+Yes, you can wire a subwoofer to both the left and right channels.
+You can do this by using a Y splitter or, if connecting to powered speakers, you can use the speaker level inputs and tap the red right and white left wire.